jawg/maplibre-gl-js-examples/README.md

 [add-geometry](./examples/add-geometry.html) : Adding geometry on your map with GeoJSON.

+[add-your-data](./examples/add-your-data.html) : Adding geometry from a distant GeoJSON on your map.

 [change-language](./examples/change-language.html) : Changing your map's language.

 [change-style](./examples/change-style.html) : Changing your map style using our default styles.